The five-week Project Management Certificate program will be offered this fall 2020 online.

-Registration Fee: $1500 (includes instruction, course binder, "Just Enough Project Management" book, light refreshments, parking)
+Registration Fee: $1500 (includes instruction, course binder, and the "Just Enough Project Management" book)

 Space is limited.

 REGISTRATION WILL BE OPEN ON THIS WEB PAGE, FRIDAY, JULY 10.

 This program will provide the attendee a solid understanding of the fundamental building blocks of project management, and an introduction of best practices that can be used in all endeavors by people across all industries and organizations.
 Participants learn, from experienced project managers, the concepts, terms, tools, and techniques needed to communicate about, organize, monitor, and successfully complete projects.

 Additionally, we utilize your own projects for the “hands-on” exercises during the class to reinforce learning in a fun, interactive environment.
 Projects selected for small-group exercises will receive a kick-start to the creation of key real-world deliverables, as well as tools to plan and manage them effectively.

 This program serves as the foundation on which all other project management development builds.
 It will provide 15 hours of educational credit from the Project Management Institute (PMI)® for those seeking their Project Management Professional (PMP)® certification or 15 Professional Development Units (PDUs) for those already certified.

 - Utilize common project management vocabulary and processes that are shared across different industries

 - Apply basic project management principles within your work environment